-(2) U.S. REQUIREMENTS APPLY IF THE DES-TINATION COUNTRY DOES NOT REQUIRE SPECIFIC HEALTH HAZARD WARNING LABELS -Subparagraph (B) of paragraph (1) does not apply to exports to a foreign country that does not have any specific health hazard warning label requirements for the tobacco product being exported.
+(2) U.S. REQUIREMENTS APPLY IF THE DES-TINATION COUNTRY DOES NOT REQUIRE SPECIFIC HEALTH HAZARD WARNING LABELS.-Subparagraph (B) of paragraph (1) does not apply to exports to a foreign country that does not have any specific health hazard warning label requirements for the tobacco product being exported.

-(b) UNITED STATES PERSON DEFINED.-For purposes of this section, the term "United States person" meansor resident of the United States; and (2) a corporation, partnership, association, joint-stock company, business trust, unincorporated organization, or sole proprietorship which has its principal place of business in the United States.
+(b) UNITED STATES PERSON DEFINED.-For purposes of this section, the term "United States person" means-

-(1) an individual who is a citizen, national,
+(1) an individual who is a citizen, national, or resident of the United States; and